GitLiveApp/GitLive/_sections/live-share-code-with-me-support-liveshare.md

 ![Live Share Sign In](/uploads/codeshare-liveshare-sign-in.jpeg "Live Share Sign In"){:class="screenshot"}

- Once you have signed in, the guest wll be able to join the session.
+ Once you have signed in, the guest will be able to join the session.

 #### Joining a Live Share Session